Fritz Koenig

 Koenig's main work and most famous work is The Sphere.
-The world's largest bronze sculpture of modern times once stood on the plaza beneath the two World Trade Center towers in Lower Manhattan until the terrorist attacks on September 11, 2001.
+The world's largest bronze sculpture of modern times once stood on the plaza beneath the two World Trade Center towers in Lower Manhattan until the terrorist attacks on 11 September 2001.
 The artifact, weighing more than 20 tons, was the only remaining work of art to be recovered largely intact from the ruins of the collapsed twin towers after the attacks.
 With its damage deliberately left unrepaired, the sculpture now stands in Manhattan's Liberty Park as a memorial to the victims of the September 11 attacks.

 Koenig's oeuvre includes other works, including other memorials.
 Numerous works by Koenig and his renowned collections with artifacts from antiquity to the 20th century are located in the Koenigmuseum in Landshut, which he designed and established by the Fritz and Maria Koenig Foundation.

 Biography

-Born in Würzburg, Koenig's family moved to the Bavarian community of Landshut in 1930, when he was six years old.
-He entered the Oberrealschule (today the Hans-Leinberger-Gymnasium) in 1942, and in the same year, he was drafted into the Wehrmacht and sent to the Eastern Front, where he was captured and taken as a prisoner of war.
+Koenig was born in Würzburg on 20 June 1924.
+His family moved to Landshut in 1930, when he was six years old.
+He entered the Oberrealschule (today the Hans-Leinberger-Gymnasium) in 1942, and in the same year, he was drafted into the Wehrmacht and sent to the Eastern Front, where he was taken as a prisoner of war.

 In the years after World War II, he studied art at the Academy of Fine Arts in Munich starting in 1946 and graduating in 1952.
 In 1951 he studied in Paris on a scholarship.
-In 1957 Koenig was selected to receive a scholarship from the Villa Massimo in Rome.
-In 1958 Koenig presented at the XXIX.
-Biennale in Venice and designed the German pavilion at the world exhibition Expo 58 in Brussels with his art.
-In 1959 Koenig was able to exhibit at the II. documenta in Kassel.
+In 1957, Koenig was selected to receive a scholarship from the Villa Massimo in Rome.
+In 1958, Koenig presented at the XXIX.
+Biennale in Venice and designed the West German pavilion at the world exhibition Expo 58 in Brussels with his art.
+In 1959, Koenig was able to exhibit at the II. documenta in Kassel.
 In addition, the Günther Franke gallery in Munich presented Koenig's first solo exhibition.
-Also in the same year, 1959, Koenig married his wife Maria, who was born in Landshut (* June 4, 1921 - † October 1, 2010).
-In 1960 Koenig and his wife bought an agricultural property in the Altdorf district of Ganslberg near Landshut.
-In 1961 a house, studio and stables were built according to his ideas.
+Also in the same year, 1959, Koenig married his wife Maria, who was born in Landshut (1921-2010).
+In 1960, Koenig and his wife bought an agricultural property in the Altdorf district of Ganslberg near Landshut.
+In 1961, a house, studio and stables were built according to his ideas.
 Rural life made it possible for the passionate rider and horse lover to set up his own thoroughbred Arabian breed, which achieved worldwide fame and was also of great importance for his artistic work.